2002 Pacific typhoon season: Seasonal forecasts

-On March 6, meteorologists from University College London at Tropical Storm Risk issued a forecast for above-average activity during the seaosn, citing slightly warmer-than-usual sea surface temperatures.
+On March 6, meteorologists from University College London at Tropical Storm Risk issued a forecast for above-average activity during the season, citing slightly warmer-than-usual sea surface temperatures.
 The group used data from the JTWC and compared their projection of 28.6 storms with the 30-year average of 26.3.
 They raised the prediction to 29.6 storms in April, and again to 30.5 in early May.
 Ultimately, they overestimated the number of storms.
 The Laboratory for Atmospheric Research at the City University of Hong Kong also issued a season forecast in April 2002, predicting 27 storms with a margin of error of 3, of which 11 would become typhoons, with a margin of error of 2.
 The agency cited a stronger-than-normal subtropical ridge over the Pacific Ocean and ongoing El Niño conditions as factors favoring development, but anticipated below-normal activity in the South China Sea.
 These predictions proved to be largely accurate.

 During the year, the JMA issued advisories on tropical cyclones west of the antimeridian to the Malay Peninsula, and north of the equator, in its role as the official Regional Specialized Meteorological Center, a designation it received from the World Meteorological Organization in 1989.
 The JMA produced forecasts and analyses every six hours, beginning at 00:00 UTC, using numerical weather prediction (NWP) models and a climatological tropical cyclone forecast model.
 They also applied the Dvorak technique with NWP to estimate 10-minute sustained winds and barometric pressure.
 The JTWC issued warnings for storms within the basin as well, operating from Pearl Harbor in Hawaii and supplying forecasts to the United States Armed Forces in the Indian and Pacific Oceans.
 In 2002, the agency moved its backup facility from Yokosuka, Japan to Monterey, California.
 Several meteorologists departed the agency near the start of the year, though new forecasters compensated for their inexperience by relying on consensus among various forecast models.
 That year, the JTWC also began experimenting with five-day forecasts.